ElenaE873/shortdrills/README.md

 # shortdrills

 1 - "master" Branch:
-This branch contains more developed short scripts.
+This branch contains more developed and/or customized short scripts.

 Try this fun "women of science" simple loop script called "Prompt_Loop_Script - Lists, Conditionals, Loops"